Scrappy Lambert

 Died: November 30, 1987

-From the late 1920’s and through the 1930’s, Harold R. "Scrappy" Lambert was one of the most prolific vocalists of the era rivaling the number of recording appearances made by the legendary Irving Kaufman.
+From the late 1920’s and through the 1930’s, Harold Rodman "Scrappy" Lambert was one of the most prolific vocalists of the era rivaling the number of recording appearances made by the legendary Irving Kaufman.
 Scrappy’s vocals show up on hundreds of pop tunes of the era.

 Rutgers Football - 1922